 Step 2.
 Follow the Wizard instruction and choose the appropriate restore point.
 Finally, click Finish to restore the system.

 After the system restores, you can use EaseUS Data Recovery Wizard to locate any missing files.
-If this last method fails, there is nothing that can fix the 'getting Windows ready' problem besides reinstalling Windows 10 from scratch with the Windows Media Creation Tool.
+If this last method fails, nothing can fix the 'getting Windows ready' problem besides reinstalling Windows 10 from scratch with the Windows Media Creation Tool.

-1. What do I do if my computer is stuck on getting Windows Ready?
+1. What do I do if my computer is stuck getting Windows Ready?

 In conclusion, when you're stuck on getting Windows ready, try the following methods one by one: